AustinWiley/Docker-Boto3-Technical-Assignment/README.md

 ### Overview

-Given the names of two S3 buckets in a single region (e.g. us-east-1) and a threshold size in MB, a Python application that can copy all files greater than the threshold size from one bucket to another.
+This app is a Containerized with Docker.
+The container will take the names of two S3 buckets in a single region (e.g. us-east-1) and a threshold size in MB.
+Arguments that will be passed on to the Python application that can copy all files greater than the threshold size from one bucket to another.

-Containerize this script with Docker.
-The container should take the two bucket names and the threshold as arguments that will be passed on to the Python application.
-For testing, environment variables to pass in creds.
-This could be done with an IAM Role too.

 ## Docker Image

 * Click the link to get an Image of the app from dockerhub.
 [Docker-Image](https://hub.docker.com/u/awiley)
+* Or enter this in commandline: `docker pull awiley/technical-assignment`
 ##

 ### Instructions on how to containerize image with docker